Sharp-PS® (Soy-Free Sunflower Phosphatidylserine)

 Sharp-PS® (Enzymotec, now part of Frutarom / IFF) is the leading branded sunflower-derived phosphatidylserine — a soy-free PS produced enzymatically from sunflower lecithin.
 Phosphatidylserine is an essential phospholipid concentrated in neuronal cell membranes that supports membrane fluidity, neurotransmitter release, and HPA-axis regulation.
 Sharp-PS® product variants (Sharp-PS®, Sharp-PS® Green, and Sharp-PS® Gold/PS-Omega-3 conjugates) underpin most modern phosphatidylserine clinical trials for cognition, stress, and exercise recovery.
 As a non-soy ingredient, Sharp-PS® is preferred for allergen-sensitive consumers and clean-label formulations.

-Studied Dose Most cognition and stress trials use 100–400 mg/day PS (typically 100 mg three times daily).
-Exercise stress trials have used 600–800 mg/day acutely.
-Sharp-PS® Green (with DHA) is dosed 100–300 mg/day in memory trials.
+Studied Dose 100-400 mg/day PS (typically 100 mg three times daily); exercise-stress trials 600-800 mg/day acutely; Sharp-PS® Green 100-300 mg/day.

 Benefits